-Art is the experience in the space between the viewer and the artwork, whether or not that quickening sense of wordless communication can be described.
-In the absence of exact words, Celan's bird wing inscribing the sky embodies this inarticulate poetic moment.
+Art is the experience in the space between the viewer and the artwork, whether or not this quickening sense of wordless communication is put into language.

 Other experiences - of love, beauty, intuition, loss, grief, the poetic moment, the pre-verbal, and the traumatic - may also resist precise articulation because words are insufficient.
 And figurative visual depiction is also insufficient.
 It might illustrate the context - the wrapper - of the experience, but cannot express it's core.

 But these experiences invite repeated attempts to express or clarify them, even in the absence of exact words or exact images.

 Celan's bird wing inscribing the sky, splicing astonishing metaphors together, marks this inarticulate moment charged with meaning.

 My current abstract work maps non-verbal perceptions with mark-making that stands in for the coming-into-being of sensory, gut-level embodied perceptions.
 Their degree of abstraction speaks of a texture, or tenor, of experience for which descriptive images do not exist.